kwkaiser/website/content/_index.md

 - Full stack web dev in the NodeJS ecosystem
 - Database design & administration
+- Developing & deploying distributed applications
 - Natural language processing
-- Deep learning with CNNs, RNNs & the like
+- Working with AI (CNNs, RNNs, transformers & the like)
+- Productionizing AI (context engineering & RAG)
 - Evolutionary algorithms & simulation
-- Developing & deploying distributed applications

 I'm always happy to chat, so feel free to reach out with an email :)